emanmushtaq060/single-cycle-riscv-processor/README.md

 # Single-Cycle RISC-V Processor

-A 32-bit single-cycle RISC-V processor implemented in Verilog.
+A 32-bit single-cycle RISC-V processor implemented in Verilog based on the RV32I instruction set architecture.

 ## Overview

-This project implements a basic single-cycle RISC-V processor based on the RV32I instruction set architecture.
-The processor includes the main datapath, control unit, ALU, register file, instruction memory, and data memory.
+This project implements a basic single-cycle RISC-V processor with a complete datapath and control path.
+The design includes the processor's ALU, register file, instruction memory, data memory, control unit, immediate generation, and program counter logic.

 ## Components